How to Enable Application Performance Monitoring¶

 in ddtrace.conf

 .
-For detailed configurations, refer to the documentation ddtrace Environment Variable Settings.
+For detailed configuration, please refer to the document ddtrace Environment Variable Settings.

 Step2: Install ddtrace¶